 With the exception of market markets that are required to create some minimum liquidity, there are no set rules for OTC brokers to provide liquidity.
 Liquidity is based on the underlying market as some brokers will need to hedge client index positions.
 If the underlying market has thin liquidity, so will your broker.

 However, some brokers also limit liquidity based on position size or overall exposure.
 Retail trading accounts will get less OTC liquidity that professional trading accounts.
 Also, there will be position limits based on overall exposure.
 If a trading account only has one position it will be heavily exposed to that market, but if there is a diverse portfolio of positions, position limits will be higher as exposure is reduced.

 To get the best liquidity for index trading you may be better of dealing through a direct market access broker that offers on-exchange futures and options execution.
 This way you can see the order book and get a live overview of liquidity in the market place.

-However, futures are a professional trading product and only available to clients that have sufficient experience and funds.
+However, futures (trading through futures brokers) are a professional trading product and only available to clients that have sufficient experience and funds.
 For traders that do not qualify for a professional trading account liquidity issues are basically moot as traders that do not qualify as professional should not really be trading in the volumes and size that would require additional margin.

 A great book to get more information on this is Flash Crash, by Liam Vaughan, which tells the story of Navinder Sarao AKA the Hound of Hounslow, a futures trader on the e-mini S&P. It talks in-depth about how liquidity in the indices market works.